Printable Version in PDF

 • Any sale, furnishing, use, or consumption of an alcoholic beverage in violation of state or federal law and/or CSU System-wide mandates and directives is prohibited.

-• Attendance at an approved event where alcohol is allowed shall be limited to members of the sponsoring organization and their invited guests.
-The event shall not be advertised or publicized as an event where alcoholic beverages are to be served.
+• Attendance at an approved event where alcohol is permitted shall be limited to members of the sponsoring organization and their invited guests.

-• The University Chief of Police must approve in advance of any University-sponsored event where alcohol is served.
+• The University’s Chief of Police must approve the provision of alcohol within the limits of this policy in advance of any University-sponsored event where alcohol is served.

-• The sponsoring organization in charge of the approved event where alcohol is used or consumed is responsible for ensuring mechanisms are in place to comply with all applicable laws, regulations, University policies and procedures.
+• The sponsoring organization of the approved event is responsible for ensuring mechanisms are in place to comply with all applicable laws, regulations, University policies and procedures regarding alcohol.

-• No resident of student housing, 21 years of age or older, may possess or consume alcoholic beverages within their own residence, until and unless the resident obtains individual alcohol privileges and the room has been approved as a Designated Consumption Zone (DCZ).
-Residents who have alcohol privileges may only exercise them in an approved DCZ.
-Resident students are responsible for ensuring that their guest(s) abides by all laws and policies, including the alcohol policy contained herein; the resident student host must always accompany their guests.
+• No resident of student housing, 21 years of age or older, may possess or consume alcoholic beverages in student housing until and unless the resident obtains individual alcohol privileges and the room where alcohol is being stored or consumed has been approved as a Designated Consumption Zone (DCZ).
+Student housing residents are responsible for ensuring that their guest(s) abides by all laws and University policies, including the alcohol policy contained herein and as outlined in the student housing license agreement, resident handbook, and documents governing CSUCI student housing.
 Residents or guests under the age of 21 are not allowed to be present in a DCZ when alcohol consumption is taking place.
-These restrictions does not apply to non-student employees of CSUCI residing in student housing.
+These restrictions do not apply to non-student employees of CSUCI residing in student housing.

 • Intoxication in any area of the University is prohibited.